signaldatascience/R-curriculum/assignments/3-advanced-topics/nlp/nlp.md

 * Following the [Cleaning Text & Debugging](http://cran.us.r-project.org/web/packages/qdap/vignettes/cleaning_and_debugging.pdf) vignette, use `qdap` to clean the GitHub comments in preparation for sentiment analysis.
 In particular, `check_text()` should suggest some text-cleaning functions to use.

+* Create a binary column indicating whether or not a comment was authored by Linus Torvalds.

-* Use `polarity()` with its default settings to perform sentiment analysis on the GitHub comments, passing in both the character vector of every commit message as well as the grouping vector.
+* Use `polarity()` with its default settings to perform sentiment analysis on the GitHub comments, passing in the binary indicator column as the grouping variable.

-The results of the analysis are stored in `$all`, a data frame with a column `polarity` for the sentiment polarity score of each message.
+The results of the analysis are stored in `$all`, a data frame with a column `polarity` for the sentiment polarity score of each comment.

+* Examine the commit messages which had the lowest and highest polarity scores.
+What do high and low polarity represent?

-* Plot two histograms of the polarity scores for Linus and Brad overlaid on top of each other.
+* Plot two overlapping, semi-transparent histograms of the polarity scores for Linus's comments and everyone else's comments.
 Interpret the results.

-* Look at the commit messages which had the lowest and highest polarity scores.
+* **Extra:** User "shepik" commented on May 12th:

+	> I love it that you can easily know just by
+	> looking at word wraps of the comment
+	> whether a person is supporting Linus or not

+	Check to see if comments with manual linebreaks (those containing `"\r\n"` or `"\n"` in the raw JSON) have a lower polarity than those without.

 Topic modeling of Wikipedia articles
 ====================================